gcccheng/oogway/index.md

 Sopra Steria is one of Europe's major digital services and consulting companies, and in Norway is positioned as a leading consulting company within digitalisation, innovation, and sustainability, serving large private companies and public-sector organisations.

-During past years, Gang has been worked as <span class="accent">DevOps</span>/<span class="accent">infrastructure engineer</span> and led/contributed to a variety of projects for customers, including:
+During his time at Sopra Steria, Gang worked as a <span class="accent">DevOps</span>/<span class="accent">infrastructure engineer</span> and led/contributed to a variety of projects for customers, including:

 `project`
 <strong style="color: #b22222;">Building High Availability Kubernetes and Github Actions Runner Controller(ARC)(sole role)</strong>